Sourav-x-3202/virtual-mouse/README.md

 ---

 ## Contributing

-Contributions are always welcome!
+Want to improve this project?
+Contributions are welcome!

 - Fork the repo
-- Create a new branch (feature/your-feature)
-- Add your feature or fix
+- Create your feature branch → git checkout -b feature/my-feature
+- Commit changes → git commit -m "Add my feature"
+- Push branch → git push origin feature/my-feature
-- Submit a Pull Request
+- Open a Pull Request

 ---
+## Author

+**Sourav Sharma**
+Developer.
+Maker.
+Privacy-first AI enthusiast.
+Find me on GitHub → [@Sourav-x-3202](https://github.com/Sourav-x-3202)

+---

+## Star This Project

+If you found this useful, helpful, or inspiring — please consider starring the repository.
+It helps others discover the project and keeps development going

+---
 ## License

-This project is licensed under the MIT License – free to use, modify, and distribute.
+This project is licensed under the MIT License.

----

-##  Author

-Made  by Sourav Sharma
+© 2025 Sourav Sharma
-🔗 GitHub Profile
- If you like this project, don’t forget to star the repo!